Vlarkus/Blitz-Java/README.md

 - **Curve Calculations Optimization**: Optimize the calculations used for curve generation.
 - **Multi-Select Position Editing within One Trajectory**: Edit position of multiple control points within the same trajectory.
 - **More Export Options**: Support for more formats.
+- **Support for Holonomic Drive Systems**: Adaptation of the functionality to model trajectories for holonomic drive systems.

 ---